Induced path factors of regular graphs: Induced path factors of regular graphs

 \section{Induced path factors of regular graphs}

 In this section, for a fixed integer $k\ge2$, we consider asymptotics for $\rho(G)$ for $k$-regular graphs $G$ of order $n\rightarrow\infty$.
-We will construct several families of graphs that are $k$-regular except that the root vertex has degree less than $k$.
-In each such case, it is a simple matter to obtain a $k$-regular graph by adding a fixed gadget to the root.
-Doing so changes the induced path number by $O(1)$, which will be insignificant for our asymptotics.
-Hence for simplicity we omit details of the gadgets and pretend that the graphs we build are in fact $k$-regular.

 For each $n$, define $\M_n$ to be the maximum, over all connected $k$-regular graphs $G$ on $n$ vertices, of $\rho(G)$.
 (If no such graphs exist then we do not consider such $n$ in what follows.)
 Define

 Our aim for this section is to find bounds for $c_k$.
 However, first we must show that it is well defined.

 \begin{lemma} For each integer $k \geq 2$, $c_k$ exists. \end{lemma}

 \begin{proof} First we consider the case when $k$ is even.
 The case $k=2$ is trivial since $\underline{c}_2=c_2=\overline{c}_2=0$ because every connected $2$-regular graph has an IPF with $2$ paths.
 So we may assume that $k\ge4$.